fabiomsr/Strawberry-Processor/README.md

 # Strawberry Document Processor

-The aim of this package is to generate documents by proccesing another one, allowing throughout the proccess to verify the input document.
+This package aims to generate documents by processing another one, allowing throughout the process to verify the input document.

 Here you have a Hello World! example: